JiaQu93/Epigenomics-Analysis-Notebook/README.md

 - Preprocessing and quality control
 - Peak calling and annotation
-- Differential analysis and visualization
+- Differential analysis and downstream analysis
-- Data integration and interpretation
+- Visualization and interpretation

 It is intended to **train lab members**, **standardize lab protocols**, and **support new project development** in epigenomic profiling.